expandtheroom/jquery-infinite-scroll-helper/README.md

 ### loadMoreDelay ###
 _(number)_ The amount of time, in milliseconds, before the loadMore callback is invoked once the bottom of the scroll container has been reached.

+### scrollContainer ###
+_(string|HTMLElement)_ If provided, the element that the scroll listener will be attached to.
+This can either be a selector or a DOM element reference.
+If not specified, the plugin will try to find the first scrollable parent if the element itself is not scrollable.

 ### startingPageCount ###
 _(number)_ The starting page count that the plugin will increment each time the `loadMore` callback is invoked.
 The default is 1.